ryansgot/forsuredbandroid/README.md

 ## Possible Use Cases
 1. Android Development
+  * The integration work has already been done for you in the forsuredbandroid module
 2. Some other java project
+  * There is some integration work remaining, but you should be able to get a handle for how to do it by taking a look at the forsuredbandroid module.
+See the 'Some other Java Project' subheading below for instructions.

 ### Android Development
-The original intention of the project was to make database programming in Android take less boilerplate code.
-If you always follow the examples available to you via http://developer.android.com/ or many other sites, then you will find yourself writing highly verbose code that works its way into being unreadable quickly.
+The original intention of the project was to reduce the amount of sprinkled boilerplate code when doing database programming in Android.
+If you always follow the examples available to you via http://developer.android.com/ or many other instructional sites, then you will find yourself writing highly verbose code that works its way into being unreadable quickly.
 You'll also end up writing one-off code a lot of places when you do migrations.
+The code in the compiler java library and the forsuredbandroid android library make this sort of programming quite a bit easier.

 ### Some other Java Project
 Having only done this for the example Android project, I'm not quite sure about all of the details to make this work in your own project, but a good place to start would be ...